How to do a Powerful Candle Gazing Meditation in 6 Steps

 6. Finish by closing your eyes

-Try to direct this image at your third eye chakra (the point between your eyebrows).
+Try to direct this image at your third eye chakra (the point between your eyebrows) and focus on it until it starts to fade.

-When the image completely fades, reopen your eyes and repeat the process.
+When the image completely fades, reopen your eyes and repeat the process a few times.

 meditating with eyes closed